 - Kosher Salt and freshly cracked black pepper, to taste

 - Lemon zest, parsley, extra parmesan, for garnish

-In a large saucepan over medium heat, add the 2 tbsp butter, olive oil and onion.
+- In a large high sided skillet over medium heat, add the 2 tbsp butter, olive oil and onion.
 Saute for 6 to 8 minutes, stirring occasionally with a wooden spoon until soft and golden.
 Add in the garlic, stirring to ensure the garlic doesn't burn, cooking until fragrant for about 1 minute.

 I don't use wine in cooking often, but if you want to use white wine as is traditional in risotto, replace 1 1/2 cups of the chicken broth with white wine.

 As an Amazon Associate and member of other affiliate programs, I earn a small commission for my referral at no extra cost to you.
 Thank you for supporting Sweet Tea and Thyme!

 Nutrition Information:Yield: 6 Serving Size: 1

 Amount Per Serving: Calories: 370 Total Fat: 13.3g Saturated Fat: 5.9g Trans Fat: 0g Unsaturated Fat: 7g Cholesterol: 22mg Sodium: 137mg Carbohydrates: 53.8g Fiber: 2.2g Sugar: 3g Protein: 9g